Curb Appeal on a Budget: Look Like a Million Bucks for Less than $50

 Chels holds an MFA in Creative Writing from Northwest Institute of Literary Arts.
 She is an experienced writer and editor who writes on a variety of topics in addition to real estate.
 Her work has been published by Intuit QuickBooks, 24 Hour Fitness, Wayfair and Angie's List, and several other publications, both literary and commercial.
 She resides in Phoenix, Arizona.

-Curb appeal isn’t just a show on HGTV.
-It’s something 96% of Realtors say you should improve prior to putting your home up for sale.
-Your home’s curb appeal is the first thing buyers see when they pull up to the house and they’re quick to judge you for it.
+Curb appeal is something 92% of Realtors recommend improving before putting your home up for sale.
+Your home’s curb appeal is the first thing potential buyers see when they pull up to the house, and a bad first impression can significantly hurt your chances of landing a sale.

-Here are 12 ways to amp up your home’s curb appeal game without having to sell a kidney.
+Here are 11 ways to spruce up your home’s curb appeal on a budget.

 Estimated Cost: